Bytekeeper/PWMDDIRLib/README.md

 # PWMDDIRLib
+PWM library for arduino.

+It's actually 2 libraries in 1:
-PWM library for arduino, switching data direction instead of voltage level
+* Switching data direction instead of voltage level
+* Normal HIGH/LOW switching of ports
+* Mixing is of those 2 modes of operation os currently not supported

 Note: My electronic skills are "low" - use this library with care (aka you are reponsible for the consequences, not me).